 Though the website is now down (typical of an Apple acquisition), Flyby Media described itself as "dedicated to building new technology that can elevate, rather than replace, our real-world experiences." and boasted a team with knowledge in the areas of large-scale SLAM, indoor navigation, sensor fusion, image recognition as well as 3D tracking.

-The latest acquisition, which took place in August 2017, was SensoMotoric Instruments.
+In August 2017 Apple acquired SensoMotoric Instruments.
 While it may not be a household names, the German company specialises in eye-tracking technology - in fact, the company was at CES 2017 in Las Vegas showcasing modified HTC Vive and Gear VR headsets equipped with eye-tracking technology.
 As usual, Apple has confirmed the purchase but didn't disclose its intentions for its assets, but it speaks volumes about its upcoming VR plans.

 Tim Cook discusses VR at Apple quarterly earnings call